dominikb/dominikb.dev/content/blog/painless-ssh-setup-in-gitlab-ci/index.md

 ## Creating an ssh configuration

 Running one-off commands using the parameterized ssh command is fine.
-Problems occured for me when I needed to connect to multiple times or to multiple different servers.
+Problems occurred for me when I needed to connect to multiple times or to multiple different servers.

 Always parameterizing the ssh command creates a lot of visual noise and makes it harder to understand what the given line is actually supposed to do.